efficientqa/efficientqa.github.io/index.md

 * the smallest self-contained question answering system that achieves 25% accuracy.

-We will award prizes to the teams that create the top performing submissions in each restricted track.

 More information on the task definition, data, and evaluation can be found [here](https://efficientqa.github.io/task_definition.html).